egonzalez99/BellClimbGame/README.md

 **Features:**

--Dynamic camera tracking: Experience seamless gameplay with the camera dynamically following your character's movements.
+- Dynamic camera tracking: Experience seamless gameplay with the camera dynamically following your character's movements.

--Six-axis movement: Enjoy fluid movement controls allowing you to traverse left, right, up, down, and diagonally across the screen.
+- Six-axis movement: Enjoy fluid movement controls allowing you to traverse left, right, up, down, and diagonally across the screen.

--Object destruction: Avoid obstacles in your path to clear the way to the bell.
+- Object destruction: Avoid obstacles in your path to clear the way to the bell.
 They will be destroyed off - screen.

 **How to Play:**